sjdu10/vmc_torch/vmc_torch/experiment/experiment.md

 1. Try Johnnie's non-local TN model. [x] -- delocalized PEPS, indeed increase variational power but boson case too many other equally good ansatz, like deep NNQS.

-# Ideas

-To-do:

-VMC variational ansatz:

-1. fPEPS + NN, now using transformer and inject the NN values to projectors, performance unknown for spinful Hubbard model at half filling.
-    a. currently transformer model for the variable-length tensor element calculation. but not very efficient.
-    b. need to brainstorm about other possible ways to inject the NN values.

-2. For spin J1J2 model, delocalized PEPS; decompose each on-site tensor into a smaller tensor network where all tensors share one physical index? how to do the decomposition?
-    a. delocalized PEPS for J1J2 model versus Wenyuan's results.
-Compare accuracy and the number of parameters, cost for contracting the amplitude.
-    b. decomposition of the on-site tensors in PEPS.

-TN function for volume-law states:

-1. ground state of quantum SK model.
-    a. construct the simple update algorithm for long-range hamiltonian.
-    b. construct the imaginary time evolution operator exp(-tH) as an MPO using quimb's operator constructor
-    c. use vmc_torch to do global optimization for the (1+1)d TN variational ansatz, need to consider how to write the hamiltonian object.